Amaha / / / Anxiety vs Depression: Do I have Anxiety or Depression or both?

 Do anxiety and depression have the same treatment?

 While there's overlap in treatments, the approach may differ.
 Both respond well to cognitive-behavioral therapy (CBT) and certain medications like SSRIs.
-However, anxiety might benefit more from exposure therapy and relaxation techniques, while depression might need more focus on behavioural activation and mood regulation strategies.
+However, anxiety might benefit more from exposure therapy and relaxation techniques, while depression might need more focus on behavioral activation and mood regulation strategies.

 Is it normal to confuse anxiety and depression symptoms?